Three points for a win: FIFA World Cup groups stage examples

-For a four team round robin such as in the group stages of FIFA World Cups, under three points for a win (W3) there are 40 combinations e.g. 9-6-3-0 with each team being able to score from zero up to 9 points (with 8 the only score that cannot be scored), while under 2 points for a win (W2) there are 16 possible combinations of final standings points e.g. 6-4-2-0 with each team potentially able to score up to 6 points.
+For a four team round robin such as in the group stages of FIFA World Cups, with 3 points for a win (W3) there are 40 combinations e.g. 9-6-3-0 with each team being able to score from 0 up to 9 points (with 8 points being the only total that cannot be achieved), while in 2 points for a win (W2) there are 16 possible combinations of final standings points e.g. 6-4-2-0 with each team potentially able to score up to 6 points.

-Five of the 40 W3 combinations yield potentially different placings if the scoring system was W2.
-These are listed below, including the only 3 cases these combinations have occurred in FIFA World Cup group stages:
+Five of the forty W3 combinations yield potentially different placings if the scoring system was W2.
+These are listed below, including the only three cases these combinations have occurred in FIFA World Cup group stages: